-The Schoolwide Pool fund is reported as a major fund for fiscal year 2021.
-The fund is funded by Title I, IDEA grants, and the General Fund.
+The Schoolwide Pool fund is funded by Title I, IDEA grants, and the General Fund.
 The revenues are to match the expenses for the year, as required by the Ohio Department of Education, leaving the fund balance at zero.
+Not all revenues received in fiscal year 2023 were paid out for eligible expenditures leaving a relatively insignificant fund balance due to a timing difference.